khalti/docs.khalti.com/content/checkout/web.md

 	- Displays the Khalti checkout widget.
 	- Receives configuration as argument.
-	- Provide amount and mobile to prefill the checkout widget field
+	- Provide amount and mobile to prefill the checkout widget field. ***Amount must be in paisa and greater than equal to 1000 i.e Rs 10.***
 	 > ```checkout.show({amount: 1000, mobile: 98XXXXXXXX})```
 	- `mobile` is an optional field and expects Khalti Registered Number for wallet payment.